iaml-it/automation.iaml.it/README.md

 ## Deploy

-The current target are heroku containers, the app is currently composed of an eventbrite importer.
+The current target are heroku containers, the app is currently composed of an eventbrite importer and a mongodb storage.